 For most amateur gardeners, taking cuttings is the best and easiest way to increase their stock of roses.

-Although it takes much more time to develop new roots than with budding, a successful propagation result is always an immense delight to a rose gardener’s efforts.
+Although it takes much more time to develop new roots than by budding, a successful propagation is always an immense delight to a rose gardener’s effort.

 Interested how it works?
 Proceed to how to grow roses from cuttings.